khulanJargalsaikhan/SpringBoot_406/README.md

 # String Boot - Basic Security

-Exercise 402
+Exercise 403
 --------

-Create an application that uses a custom login form with the title, My Login Form.
+EXERCISE 4.03
+Create an application with 3 pages: a course page, a teacher page and a student page.
+Also create 3 users: one with ADMIN role, one with USER role and one with both.
+Finally, set the permissions on your security so that only people with the admin role can see the teacher page and only people with the user role can see the student page.